Atlas-free Brain Network Transformer: Parameter Tuning

 \section{Parameter Tuning}

-The elastic net involves tuning two regularization hyperparameters, $\lambda_1$ and $\lambda_2$ for the $l_1$-norm and $l_2$-norm regularizations respectively.
-We set $\lambda_1=1e^{-5}$, $\lambda_2=5e^{-5}$ in sex classification, and $\lambda_1 = 0.04$, $\lambda_2=0$ in brain connectome age prediction.
-For the BrainGNN, we conducted a grid search over learning rate $\{0.001,0.005,0.01\}$, feature dimension $\{100,200,300,500\}$, and number of ROIs $\{50,100,200,300\}$; the best validation setting was learning rate 0.005, feature dimension 200, and 200 ROIs.
-For Graphormer, we set the learning rate to $1e^{-4}$ and used two encoder layers, four attention heads, and 256-dimensional embeddings.
-For BNT, we used the default learning rate scheduling strategy, two encoder layers, four attention heads, and 360-dimensional embeddings.
+To ensure a fair comparison against the four atlas-based baselines, we tuned their hyperparameters following the procedures summarized below: \begin{itemize} \item For the elastic net, two regularization hyperparameters, $\lambda_1$ and $\lambda_2$, control the strengths of the $l_1$- and $l_2$-norm penalties, respectively.
+We set $\lambda_1=1e^{-5}$ and $\lambda_2=5e^{-5}$ for the sex-classification task, and $\lambda_1 = 0.04$ and $\lambda_2=0$ for brain-connectome age prediction. \item For BrainGNN, we performed a grid search over learning rate $\{0.001,0.005,0.01\}$, feature dimension $\{100,200,300,500\}$, and number of ROIs $\{50,100,200,300\}$; the best validation configuration was learning rate $0.005$, feature dimension $200$, and $200$ ROIs. \item For Graphormer, we set the learning rate to $1e^{-4}$ and used two encoder layers, four attention heads, and 256-dimensional embeddings. \item For the original BNT, we adopted the default cosine-annealing learning-rate scheduling strategy that starts with $1e^{-4}$, and used two encoder layers, four attention heads, and 360-dimensional embeddings. \end{itemize}